hoytpr/git-beginner/Maintaining-for-beginners-narrative1.md

 ## Rationale

 During active lesson updates, it is common for **_your online_** GitHub repos to fall behind commits at the Carpentries.
-There may be an automated way for these to be synched, but it mysterious.
+There may be an automated way for these to be synched, but it's mysterious.

 After several attempts to fix this, I found myself having to simply **delete and recreate** my online AND my local repos (by forking or cloning) before I could then make clean changes